 Seventeen volts is not very much as far as electrical systems are concerned.
 Granted, this is a “worst-case” scenario with 60 Hz AC voltage and excellent bodily conductivity, but it does stand to show how little voltage may present a serious threat under certain conditions.

-The conditions necessary to produce 1,000 Ω of body resistance don’t have to be as extreme as what was presented, either (sweaty skin with contact made on a gold ring).
+The conditions necessary to produce 1,000 Ω of body resistance don’t have to be as extreme as what was presented (sweaty skin with contact made on a gold ring).
 Body resistance may decrease with the application of voltage (especially if tetanus causes the victim to maintain a tighter grip on a conductor) so that with constant voltage a shock may increase in severity after initial contact.

-Note the resistance values of the two conditions involving a 1.5 inch metal pipe.
+Note the resistance values of the two conditions involving a 1.5-inch metal pipe.
 The resistance measured with two hands grasping the pipe is exactly one-half the resistance of one hand grasping the pipe.

 As we will see in a later chapter, parallel circuit pathways always result in less overall resistance than any single pathway considered alone.

 In industry, 30 volts is generally considered to be a conservative threshold value for dangerous voltage.
 The cautious person should regard any voltage above 30 volts as threatening, not relying on normal body resistance for protection against shock.
-That being said, it is still an excellent idea to keep one’s hands clean and dry, and remove all metal jewelry when working around electricity.
+That being said, it is still an excellent idea to keep one’s hands clean and dry and remove all metal jewelry when working around electricity.

-I was wearing shorts, my bare leg contacting the chrome bumper of the vehicle as I tightened battery connections.
-When I touched my metal wrench to the positive (ungrounded) side of the 12 volt battery, I could feel a tingling sensation at the point where my leg was touching the bumper.
+I was wearing shorts, my bare leg contacting the chrome bumper of the vehicle as I tighten battery connections.
+When I touched my metal wrench to the positive (ungrounded) side of the 12-volt battery, I could feel a tingling sensation at the point where my leg was touching the bumper.
 The combination of firm contact with metal and my sweaty skin made it possible to feel a shock with only 12 volts of electrical potential.

-Thankfully, nothing bad happened, but had the engine been running and the shock felt at my hand instead of my leg, I might have reflexively jerked my arm into the path of the rotating fan, or dropped the metal wrench across the battery terminals (producing large amounts of current through the wrench with lots of accompanying sparks).
+Thankfully, nothing bad happened but had the engine been running and the shock felt at my hand instead of my leg, I might have reflexively jerked my arm into the path of the rotating fan, or dropped the metal wrench across the battery terminals (producing large amounts of current through the wrench with lots of accompanying sparks).

 The path current takes through the human body makes a difference as to how harmful it is.
 Current will affect whatever muscles are in its path, and since the heart and lung (diaphragm) muscles are probably the most critical to one’s survival, shock paths traversing the chest are the most dangerous.
 This makes the hand-to-hand shock current path a very likely mode of injury and fatality.

-To guard against such an occurrence, it is advisable to only use one hand to work on live circuits of hazardous voltage, keeping the other hand tucked into a pocket so as to not accidently touch anything.
+To guard against such an occurrence, it is advisable to only use one hand to work on live circuits of hazardous voltage, keeping the other hand tucked into a pocket so as to not accidentally touch anything.
 Of course, it is always safer to work on a circuit when it is unpowered, but this is not always practical or possible.

 For those who are left-handed, this advice may not be the best.
 If such a person is sufficiently uncoordinated with their right hand, they may be placing themselves in greater danger by using the hand they’re least comfortable with, even if shock current through that hand might present more of a hazard to their heart.
 The relative hazard between shock through one hand or the other is probably less than the hazard of working with less than optimal coordination, so the choice of which hand to work with is best left to the individual.

 The best protection against shock from a live circuit is resistance, and resistance can be added to the body through the use of insulated tools, gloves, boots, and other gear.
 Current in a circuit is a function of available voltage divided by the total resistance in the path of the flow.
-As we will investigate in greater detail later in this book, resistances have an additive effect when they’re stacked up so that there’s only one path for electrons to flow:
+As we will investigate in greater detail later in this book, resistances have an additive effect when they’re stacked up so that there’s only one path for current to flow:

 Now we’ll see an equivalent circuit for a person wearing insulated gloves and boots:

-Because electric current must pass through the boot and the body and the glove to complete its circuit back to the battery, the combined total (sum) of these resistances opposes the flow of electrons to a greater degree than any of the resistances considered individually.
+Because electric current must pass through the boot and the body and the glove to complete its circuit back to the battery, the combined total (sum) of these resistances opposes the flow of current to a greater degree than any of the resistances considered individually.

-Unfortunately, it would be prohibitively expensive to enclose power line conductors in sufficient insulation to provide safety in case of accidental contact, so safety is maintained by keeping those lines far enough out of reach so that no one can accidently touch them.
+Unfortunately, it would be prohibitively expensive to enclose power line conductors insufficient insulation to provide safety in case of accidental contact.
+So safety is maintained by keeping those lines far enough out of reach so that no one can accidentally touch them.